How To Write A Press Release Email in 2025

 Do let me know if this is of any help.

-If you need any more information please drop a line and I’ll get back immediately.
+If you need more information, please drop me a line and I’ll get back to you immediately.

 Many thanks,